whiteraysoft1-sketch/smartkeyholder/user-manual-smart-key-holder.md

 - Your QR is permanently assigned to your account
 - Your data is securely stored and encrypted
 - You control what’s public or private
 - Lost your tag?
-Just log in and deactivate it
+Log in and deactivate it to protect your info

 ---